 How trade secret protection complements a patent

 Trade secret protection safeguards not only inventions but also information, including but not limited to a formula, program, method or process.
 The trade secret must be business-related and give the holder an economic advantage in the marketplace.
 One benefit of protecting a trade secret is that the court will instruct anyone who discovers it to not only keep silent but potentially pay royalties to you.
 The most significant advantage to defending your intellectual property with trade secret protection is that—unlike patents—trade secrets do not expire.
 The exception being if the intellectual property leaks into the marketplace.
 In this case, trade secret protection is void.
-Since a patent protects independent discovery, these protections most useful together.
+Since a patent protects independent discovery, these protections are most useful together.

 Your intellectual property is likely one of your greatest assets.
 Shield it with the proper and appropriate protections in order to preserve your company’s future.